denten-books/plain-text/5-surface.md

 # Chapter 5: Recondite Surfaces

-The scholar Wendy Hui Kyong Chun views magnetic storage as an "enduringly ephemeral" medium, which "creates unforeseen degenerative links between humans and machines" [@chun_enduring_2008, 148].
+The scholar Wendy Hui Kyong Chun views magnetic storage as an "enduringly ephemeral" medium, which "creat[es] unforeseen degenerative links between humans and machines" [@chun_enduring_2008, 148].
 If the floating gate transistor, where my text now lives, can be called enduring and ephemeral, I will call my liquid crystal display, where the text shows itself, fading and